elulrich/Website/navigation.md

      * Madison
      * Osaka
      * Florence
    * Collaborators (Can we just make this a page w/ links rather than direct links?)
+Yes
      * NMRFAM
      * HTCondor
      * PDBj-BMRB